ykgm-skk/tweetdeck-auto-translator/README.md

 - Select the downloaded one

 # Usage
-Right-click on the extension icon and select "option" to open the setting window.
+Right-click on the extension icon and select "option" to open the settings window.
 Set the languages to be translated and the language to translate to.
 Tweetdeck needs to be reloaded after changing the extension settings.

+**Provisional Action: Read the Issues section and set up the GAS API endpoint**

 Then...